 Alaina Nuehring, Arts Administrator, The Lambert Center for Arts + Ideas

 Alaina is an artist that hails from Minnesota.
 She relocated to the East Coast to attend the Rhode Island School of Design, earning her BFA in Painting and Printmaking, and has exhibited her work throughout the East Coast and the Midwest.
 Prior to working at the JCC, Alaina has worked in many areas within the arts while in New York.
 Her experience includes working as a studio assistant for a sculptor and printmaker, gallery assistant, and program assistant for an artist-in-residence program in Woodstock, NY, which ignited her interest in arts administration.
 She joined the JCC in the summer of 2015 as Arts Administrator for the Studio Arts and Culinary Arts programs, where she is excited to utilize her arts expertise to help the Arts + Ideas department thrive.

-Jen Cinclair, Culinary Arts Program Manager, Lambert Center for Arts +Ideas
+Jen Cinclair, Director of Culinary + Studio Arts, Lambert Center for Arts +Ideas

 Graduating from the International Culinary Center in Classic Pastry Arts was a late-coming dream after years of working in the non-profit world.
 Also a graduate of Hood College with a degree in Sociology I was the proud recipient of the 2012 Outstanding Recent Alumni Award.
 As the former pastry chef at Spoon Catering and TBSP in Chelsea/Flatiron I enjoyed making a variety of treats for six years and more recently worked at Hudson County Community College as the recreational culinary coordinator and at Dine Market as an account manager helping restaurants and vendors connect meaningfully through an online ordering platform.